 4- DNSleak.com [Misleading]

-After going through the DNS leak tool by DNSleak.com, it was prominent that they are advertising PIA VPN and also promoting it through misleading results.
+After going through the DNS leak tool by DNSleak.com, it was noticed that they are advertising PIA VPN and also promoting it through misleading results.

 5- DNS Leak Tool by ExpressVPN [Misleading]

-With the ExpressVPN tool, it was obvious that they have their own VPN service which is popular as well.
+With the ExpressVPN tool (expressvpn.com/dns-leak-test), it was obvious that they have their own VPN service which is popular as well.
 Despite this fact, there were chances that the tool displays clear results without any misguidance.

-In this article, we have tried our best to provide well research information with some clear examples.
+In this article, we have tried our best to provide well-researched information with clear examples.
 However, it is possible that the tools which we found misleading will work on their efficiency and remove any error in the future.

 Also, there could be other affiliate or promotional tools which are not discussed here as we have only focused the top results for testing DNS leak.
-Therefore, you should always analyze the DNS test results carefully while you go for a DNS leak test.
+Therefore, you should always analyze the DNS test results carefully while you are running a DNS leak test.